Academics

 Seattle Public Schools recently adopted a new K-5 Language Arts Curriculum: Center for the Collaborative Classroom (CCC) Collaborative Literacy.
 The Collaborative Literacy program integrates social development with academic content and has 3 parts: Being a Reader, Making Meaning, and Being a Writer.
 Being a Reader includes whole class shared reading, small group reading lessons, handwriting and word work.
 Making Meaning focuses on comprehension strategies, independent reading skills and vocabulary.
 Being a Writer develops the skills to write clearly, creatively, and purposefully for sustained periods of time; and a familiarity with the crafts and conventions of writing in the major genres.

-We use the district-adopted Math in Focus curriculum.
-MiF uses a concrete-pictorial-abstract approach to understanding math concepts.
+We use the district-adopted enVision curriculum.
 Concepts and skills taught include counting and number recognition, beginning addition and subtraction, measurement, solids and shapes, and graphing.

 We are using Amplify Science and the K curriculum focuses on three units: Needs of Plants and Animals, Pushes and Pulls, and Sunlight and Weather.